rajpatil7322/Lens-Dao/README.md

 # Lens-Dao
 A Dao built using the Lens protocol follow nft.
 The Dao owns the lens profile on the polygon mumbai testnet.
-The followers fo this profile arethe memebers of this dao who can propose content or any function call via the the DAO.
+The followers of this profile are the memebers of this dao who can propose content or any function call via the the DAO.

 ![image](https://user-images.githubusercontent.com/63945913/226262185-38b3c0ba-8b49-4090-add7-281b6208dd3d.png)